Algorithmic Software Usability Measurement

 Things become harder and harder to use when you feel you need to learn about before you use it.

 Nowadays, ICDL is considered such a standard base.
-Actually, Windows and Office is considered such a standard base or platform.
+Actually, Windows and Office are considered such a standard base or platform.

 In Linux world, there must be a Linux distribution used as a standard base or platform that Linux‐user needs to learn about.

-- Software products should capitalize on platform/shared resources (terms + icons + UI components) as much as possible, which means commitment to what it’s called internal consistency as shown in the follwing table.
+Accordingly, and in order to ensure the highest degree of usability, developers should capitalize on platform/shared resources (terms + icons + UI components) as much as possible, which means commitment to what it’s called internal consistency as shown in the following table.

 |Internal Consistency||External Consistency|